 Severe hypotension caused by shock is a medical emergency.
 You may be given:

-- Blood through a needle (IV)
+- Blood or other fluids through a needle (IV)

 - Medicines to increase blood pressure and improve heart strength